Attractive incentives for your projects

 These four advantages can be benefited from in a single investment project.
 And for more information on each of these advantages:

-The Investment Promotion Fund (IFP) manages operations relating to the state’s taking charge of the cost of some advantage granted to the investments that meet the criteria, within the framework of contracts, and in accordance with the investment charter and its implementation decree:
+The Investment and Industrial Development Fund (IIDF) manages operations relating to the state’s taking charge of the cost of some advantage granted to the investments that meet the criteria, within the framework of contracts, and in accordance with the investment charter and its implementation decree:

 These advantages are cumulative, provided that the state'sparticipation does not exceed 5% of the total investment program.
 However, if the investment project is expected in a suburban or rural area or in the case of investment in spinning, weaving and textiles finishing, the participation of State may reach 10% of the total investment program.